(former Export M3Us/Create Playlists for Child Nodes)

 ClearSameNamePlsMode - when creating playlists, if destination playlists already contain some files: 0 = keep those files, 1 = remove them from playlists, 2 = ask what to do; default value is 2;

-EventLoggerMode - if you have installed the Event Logger add-on you could get displayed some additional information in its Event Viewer panel, the values could be from = 0 (default, without any information) to = 3 (most displayed information), e.g. value = 1 would display every exported playlist file and number of included media files; the negative values from = -1 to = -3 would cause logging of those information to the log file as well.
+EventLoggerMode - if you have installed the Event Logger add-on, you could get displayed some additional information about the work of this add-on in the Event Viewer panel; the values could be from = 0 (default, without any information) to = 3 (most displayed information); e.g. the value = 1 will display every exported playlist file and the number of the included (referenced) media files; the negative values from = -1 to = -3 will cause logging of those information to the log file as well.

-The MediaMonkey.ini file is stored in the c:\Documents and Settings\User_Name\Application Data\MediaMonkey folder for MM4.
-If you want to modify some key in it using e.g. Notepad, you should do that with closed MediaMonkey application.
+The MediaMonkey.ini file is stored in the c:\Documents and Settings\User_Name\Application Data\MediaMonkey folder for MM4 and Win7.
+You could find the location of the .ini file depending of the version of MediaMonkey and Windows here.
+If you want to modify any key in it using e.g. Notepad, you should do that with closed MediaMonkey application.

 Exported playlists from the Playlists branch are all saved as playlist files with fixed content, even auto-playlists.
-If you import such playlist files on another computer you will get only static playlists, even with files that was exported from auto-playlists.
+If you import such playlist files on another computer, you will get only static playlists, even with files that was exported from auto-playlists.
 So this add-on cannot be used to transfer auto-playlists from one computer to another in their native form.
-If you want such possibility, you could use Restore/Synchronize Database add-on instead.
+If you want such possibility, you could use Restore/Synchronize Database add-on instead, but it allows export/import only for the whole Playlists branch, while this add-on could export/import just the selected playlist and its sub-playlists.

-Refreshing of the tracklist works very strange in MediaMonkey 2.x and because of that an user needs to click on the confirmation dialog after every generated playlist, i.e. for every sub-node.
-This confirmation dialog is not needed with MM 3.x, but speed and reliability are much better if you have installed MM 126.96.36.1998 or higher.
+Refreshing of the tracklist works very strange in MediaMonkey 2.x and because of that you need to click on the confirmation dialog after every generated playlist, i.e. for every sub-node.
+This confirmation dialog is not needed with MM 3.x, and the speed and reliability are much better if you have installed MM 22.214.171.1248 or higher.
 Nodes within the Playlist branch don't have such limitation, only regular nodes.
-Also, with the version 4.0 of add-on the nodes from the Library are exported using SQL without the mentioned limitation.
+Also, with the version 4.x of the add-on, almost all nodes from the Library [MM2-3] and collections (Entire Library, Music, ...)
+[MM4] are exported using SQL without the mentioned limitation.

 This add-on is a false positive reported as a worm by F-Secure.
 The author of F-Secure promised me that will update its database and put the add-on on white-list, but still didn't.
 If you go to the www.virustotal.com/en/ site, you will see that it is safe tested by 54 popular anti-virus engines; the only one reporting a worm in it is F-Secure.